-It is not known where Joanna was living marriage after her marriage to Andrew.
+It is unknown where Joanna was living after her marriage to Andrew.
 Andrew and his older brother Aaron enrolled as privates into Co.
 F of the 32nd Regiment of Missouri Volunteers on 13 August 1862 in Steelville.
-[The same regiment into which John Bunyard and George Kenworthy mustered.]
+[The same regiment into which John Bunyard and brother-in-law George Kenworthy mustered.]
 Jackson was mustered into the army 18 Oct 1862 in Rolla.
 Unfortunately, it is thought that Andrew died of disease on the River Steamer Memphis on 3 Feb 1863 thus leaving Joanna a widow for the second time.

-QUESTION TO BE SOLVED: What happened to Joanna Jane Fitzwater Bunyard after 1862?
+What happened to Joanna Jane Fitzwater Bunyard after 1862?

 HISTORY: Times were hard for all homesteaders during Loyd’s time.
-Missouri was divided on the issue of war, and farming, in the best of times, was difficult.
+Missouri was divided on the issue of war.
+Farming, in the best of times, was difficult.
 Court records show that Loyd was no exception.
-Sworn 25 Oct 1860 is a suit filed by John Hall [Loyd’s neighbor in 1860] against ‘Loyd’ Bunyard for return of a “sorell or chestnut horse” and $25 damages.
+Sworn in 25 Oct 1860 is a suit filed by John Hall [Loyd’s neighbor in 1860] against ‘Loyd’ Bunyard for return of a “sorell or chestnut horse” and $25 damages.
 The Plaintiff attested that he loaned Loyd a yoke of oxen 21 Oct 1859, which the defendant, with Hall’s consent, traded for a 5 year-old sorell/chestnut horse in Feb of 1860.
 However, the defendant did not return the horse nor pay the sum of $60 by 1 Oct 1860 as agreed.
 Plaintiff was concerned the horse, valued at $100, would be lost or injured if left with the defendant.
-As a result of the filing, the Court Clerk ordered the Loyd to deliver the horse to John Hall and if he did not, the Sheriff was to take possession of the horse and summon Loyd M. Bunyard to appear before the Atchison County Circuit Court town of Rock Port on the fourth Monday in April 1861.
+As a result of the filing, the Court Clerk ordered Loyd to deliver the horse to John Hall and if he did not, the Sheriff was to take possession of the horse and summon Loyd M. Bunyard to appear before the Atchison County Circuit Court town of Rock Port on the fourth Monday in April 1861.
 What happened to the horse?
 This is not noted in the court records.
-Was this the same horse that is listed on Loyd’s enlistment papers and valued at $75?
+Was this the same horse that is listed on Loyd’s 1862 enlistment papers and valued at $75?

 A second suit filed Feb 1862 in Circuit Court was brought against ‘Loyd’ Bunyard on 16 Oct 1860 by R. H. Edmonson who attested that a note for $58.72 dated 1 Jan 1860, bearing 10% interest, due one day after date, was unpaid by the defendant.
 A summons was issued for payment 17 Nov 1860, but the “Defendant being duly called came not, but made default” and the Justice of the Peace John Shandy of Nishnabotna Township ordered defendant to pay “sixty-three dollars and eighty-five cents for their debt and five dollars and thirteen cents for their damages and one dollar and sixty cents for their costs….”

-However, Loyd probably never had the opportunity to fight for his convictions.
+However, Loyd never had the opportunity to fight for his convictions.
 Camps populated by young soldiers who had never before been exposed to a large variety of common contagious diseases were plagued by outbreaks of measles, chickenpox, mumps, and whooping cough.
 When volunteers mustered for service, communicable diseases immediately struck down vast numbers of them.
 The first of the epidemics to sweep through the ranks was usually measles.
 In one Confederate camp of 10,000 men, 4,000 soldiers were stricken with measles, and the savage onset of the disease was something that astonished everyone, even the surgeons.
-The disease was so common and disruptive that new units were held back from active service until they had been “put through the measles”.
+The disease was so common and disruptive that new units were held back from active service until they had been “put through the measles.”
 Because men from urban areas were more likely to have been exposed to the disease at an early age, measles caused the most serious problem in units raised from rural areas.

 An epidemic of measles usually ran its course in three or four weeks, and while a person living under normal circumstances would usually recover with no lasting effects, in army camps the childhood disease often proved to be fatal.
 Sadly, 5,177 soldiers in the Union Army died of measles during the war.
 Loyd Bunyard was one of those soldiers.
-It is reported that Loyd Bunyard died 13 April 1862 of measles and congestion at in St. Joseph, MO.
+It is reported that Loyd Bunyard died 13 April 1862 of measles and congestion in St. Joseph, MO.
 It would appear Loyd never left the barracks, for within 23 days of reporting he was dead.
-He had not survived being “put through the measles”.
+He had not survived being “put through the measles.”

-- Elizabeth J. Bunyard born ca 1856 in MO.
+- Elizabeth J. Bunyard born ca 1856 in Missouri.